pkic/pkic.org/content/events/2025/pqc-conference-austin-us/_index.md

             locations:
               - plenary

-          - title: Lessons learned from testing millions of servers for Post-Quantum compatibility
+          - title: Lessons Learned from Testing Millions of Servers for Post-Quantum Compatibility
             description: |
               Protocol ossification delayed the rollout of TLS 1.3 for years, and has once again become a roadblock in the rollout of post-quantum cryptography.
 In a recent large-scale study of TLS servers, we assessed the deployment compatibility of post-quantum key agreements, uncovering surprising results and insights.
 Notably, we observed protocol ossification in areas beyond the well-known issue of fragmented ClientHello messages due to large key sizes.
 We believe more surprises will emerge with post-quantum certificates, making deployment far more complex than a “flip-of-a-switch” transition.